status-im/specs/docs/draft/6-payloads.md

 ##### Private Group Chat

-This specification RECOMMENDS that the application only sends one `IdentityUpdate`, with not `ChatMessageIdentity TTL`, and once per new user joining the chat group.
+This specification RECOMMENDS that the application only sends one `IdentityUpdate`, with no `ChatMessageIdentity TTL`, and once per new user joining the chat group.

 ##### Public Chat

 This specification RECOMMENDS that the application only sends one `IdentityUpdate`, with a `ChatMessageIdentity TTL` of 24 hours.

 ##### Security